armandogarcia17/Power-Electronics-for-Renewable-Energy-and-EV-Charging/README.md

 - [Developing Electrical Systems with Simscape Electrical](https://www.mathworks.com/videos/series/developing-electrical-systems-with-simscape-electrical.html)
 - [Introduction to Electrical System Modeling](https://www.mathworks.com/videos/developing-electrical-systems-with-simscape-electrical-introduction-to-electrical-system-modeling-1653461675640.html)

-## How to Use This Repository

-Open the repository in MATLAB from the project root so relative paths to `Scripts`, `Models`, `Images`, and `Utilities` resolve consistently.
-The recommended entry point inside MATLAB is [`MainMenu.m`](MainMenu.m), which opens as a Live Script in the Live Editor.

-Open one lecture at a time, keep code hidden unless you are modifying the lesson, and run simulations only after confirming that the required products are installed.
-Many simulations take several minutes because the models include switching power electronics and physical electrical networks.

 When adapting the lectures for a course, keep the entry point, learner scripts, models, images, and utilities in their current top-level folders.
 That organization makes links predictable and keeps the Live Scripts focused on guided exploration instead of path management.